RdecKa/0xAI/README.md

 The thesis with the description of the project (in Slovene) will be avaliable soon.

+## Brief description
+Coming soon ...

 ## How to run the code

 The easiest way is to use the provided *Makefile*.

 1. If you want, you can change some values in *Makefile*, for example:
     * SIZE - the size of the Hex grid
     * TIME - how much time can a single MCTS run (in seconds)
     * WORKERS - how many goroutines should be created to run MCTS in parallel
     * THRESHOLD_N - how many times should a node of MCTS tree be visited to be used as a learning sample.
 1. Run `make` in the root directory.
-1. Monte Carlo tree search (MCTS) will start generating learning samples in folder *data/SIZE/mcts/run-START_TIME/*.
+1. MCTS will start generating learning samples in folder *data/SIZE/mcts/run-START_TIME/*.
 When you are satisfied with the number of samples, type `q` and press Enter.
-1. Machine learning (ML) phase will start and generate code with evaluation functions.
+1. ML phase will start and generate code with evaluation functions.
 Just wait.
 1. Code for the server will be compiled.
 Follow the instructions on the screen to run it.
 1. Open *localhost:8080/select/* and play!
 Or just watch.